 While some of them only last for a short period of time, others are so serious that they can interfere with almost every aspect of an individual’s day-to-day life.
-At Lusk, Drasites &Tolisano, our experienced injury lawyers understand how difficult it can be for Fort Myers residents to deal with a devastating accident.
+At Lusk, Drasites, &Tolisano, our experienced brain injury lawyers understand how difficult it can be to deal with a devastating accident.
 We can handle your case with the utmost care and compassion.

 A traumatic brain injury (TBI) occurs with a violent blow or impact to the head that disrupts the normal function of the brain.
-An object piercing the skull or breaking a piece of skill can also cause TBI.
+An object piercing the skull or breaking a piece of skull can also cause TBI.
 The extent of these injuries can range from mild to severe.
 In mild cases, they may interfere with normal brain activity for a limited period of time.
 In severe cases, they can leave long-term or even permanent harm.

 Reasonable care refers to how a prudent or sensible person would behave in a particular situation.
 For example, a reasonable business owner probably would make sure that a freshly mopped floor has a “wet floor” sign to alert customers to the hazards of a slippery floor.
 A store that neglected slippery floors, leading to a slip and fall accident, likely would not be considered to have exercised reasonable care and likely would be liable for the resulting harm.

 In order to establish negligence, the person bringing a claim must show the following elements:

 It is important to note that injury claims in the state of Florida must be filed within a time frame known as the statute of limitations.
-A victim has four years from the date of the accident to take legal action.
+A victim has 4 years from the date of the accident to take legal action.
 Failure to file within this time frame could mean losing your legal right to be heard by a court altogether.